userfront/guide/all/guide/toolkit/build-logout-button-html.md

 ::::: row
 :::: left

-In this section, we create a custom login button that will:
+In this section, we create a custom logout button that will:

 - [Show a disabled state](#disabled-state) when not logged in
 - [Clear the user's tokens](#clearing-tokens)